 Kulturen is a large open-air museum in the middle of town.
 There’s always lots going on here, from fairy tales, puzzles and games, to displays and special exhibitions for children.
 The big park is made for exploring.
-See how children played in the past.
-Wait for the green lights then follow the time travel through the Ting för lek (things for play) exhibition.
+You can also see how children played in the past; wait for the green lights then follow the time travel through the Ting för lek (things for play) exhibition.

 Museum of Life: What happens in the body when we breathe?
 Is your skin an organ?
 How does ultrasound work?
 The museum tells the interactive story about the human body – the growing, healing, ageing, historic, fascinating body.
 A great place for young and old to learn.

-Playgrounds: Modern playgrounds with large play areas and inviting landscapes.
+Playgrounds: Lund has many modern playgrounds with large play areas and inviting landscapes.
 Enjoy them in the city park and in Bjeredsparken, not far from the central station.
 There’s also Skrylle, an exciting forest playground in the woods nearby.
 Make a day of it and cook your lunch over an open fire.